DasEd955/NodeSignal-Messenger/README.md

 ## 9. Limitations

-NodeSignal Messenger is a course project scoped to demonstrate multi-client TCP communication, a shared binary protocol, and SQLite persistence in C. The following constraints are deliberate and documented.
+NodeSignal Messenger is a course project scoped to demonstrate multiclient TCP communication, a shared binary protocol, and SQLite persistence in C. The following constraints are deliberate and documented.

 **Security.** All packets are transmitted in cleartext over TCP.
 There is no TLS, no transport encryption, and no integrity check on packet contents.
 There is no authentication mechanism beyond username uniqueness within the running server session; any client can claim any username that is not already connected.
 The system should not be deployed on a public network or used to transmit sensitive information.

 **Authentication.** The join flow checks only that the requested username is not already active in the current server session.
 It does not verify identity, require a password, or issue a session token.
 A reconnecting client with the same username receives the same `users.id` from the database (because `INSERT OR IGNORE` preserves the existing row), but the server has no mechanism to prevent a different client from claiming that username if the original disconnects.

-**Protocol year-2038 issue.** The `timestamp` field in the packet header is a 32-bit unsigned Unix timestamp.
+**Protocol year 2038 issue.** The `timestamp` field in the packet header is a 32-bit unsigned Unix timestamp.
 This value will overflow in 2038.
 The database `sent_at` and `created_at` columns store the same value as SQLite `INTEGER`, which is a 64-bit signed integer and does not have this limitation; the overflow is confined to the wire protocol.

 **Single chat room.** All connected clients share one global broadcast channel.
 There is no concept of rooms, direct messages, or topics.